Lyons Corporate Market Ltd.

 |NSE 05:30 | 01 Jan||Lyons Corporate Market Ltd|

-The Members of
+To the Members of

 Lyons Corporate Market Limited

-Report on the Financial Statements
+Report on the Audit of the Financial Statements

-We have audited the accompanying financial statements of Lyons Corporate MarketLimited ("the Company") C.I.N.- L74140WB1994PLC061497 whichcomprise the Balance Sheet as at March 31 2021 the Statement of Profit and Loss and Cash Flow Statementfor the year then ended and notes to the financial statements including a summary ofsignificant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Lyons Corporate MarketLimited ("the Company") C.I.N.- L74140WB1994PLC061497 whichcomprise the Balance Sheet as at March 31 2021 the Statement of Profit and Loss(including comprehensive income) statement of changes in equity and Cash Flow Statementfor the year then ended and notes to the financial statements including a summary ofsignificant accounting policies and other explanatory information.

 In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India including Indian Accounting Standards (IndAS') specified under section 133 of the Act of the state of affairs (financial position)of the company as at March 312021 and its profit and other comprehensive income changein equity and its cash flows for the year ended on that date.

 Basis for Opinion

 We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Companies Act 2013.
 Our responsibilities under thoseStandards are further described in the Auditor's Responsibilities for the Audit of theFinancial Statements section of our report.
-We are independent of the company in accordance with theCode of Ethics issued by the Institute of Chartered Accountantsof India together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013 and the rules thereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the code ofethics.
-We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion.
+We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountantsof India together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013 and the Rulesthereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the Code of Ethics.
+We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion on the financialstatements.

 Key Audit Matters

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.
 These matterswere addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide a separate opinion on these matters.
 Wehave determined the matter described below to be the key audit matter to be communicatedin our report.

-In connection with our audit of thefinancial statements our responsibility is to read the other information and in doingso consider whether the other information is materially inconsistent with the financialstatements or our knowledge obtained in theaudit or otherwise appears to be materially misstated.
-If based on the work we have performed we conclude thatthere is a material misstatement of this other information weare required to report thatfact.
+Our opinion on the financial statements does not cover the other information and we donot express any form of assurance conclusion thereon.
+In connection with our audit of thefinancial statements our responsibility is to read the other information and in doingso consider whether the other information is materially inconsistent with the financialstatements or our knowledge obtained during the course of our audit or otherwise appearsto be materially misstated.
+If based on the work we have performed we conclude thatthere is a material misstatement of this other information we are required to report thatfact.
 We have nothing to report in this regard.

-Responsibilities of Management and Those Charged with Governance for the FinancialStatements
+Responsibility of Management and Those Charged with Governance for the FinancialStatements

-The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act2013 ("the Act") with respect to the preparation andpresentation of these financial statements that give a true and fair view of the state ofaffairs profit/loss and other comprehensive income change in equity and cash flows ofthe Company in accordance withthe accounting principles generally accepted in Indiaincluding the Indian Accounting Standards (Ind AS) specified under Section 133 of theAct.This responsibility also includes maintenance of adequate accounting records inaccordance with the provision of the Act for safeguardingof the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgements and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the financialstatements that give a true and fair view and are free from material misstatement whetherdue to fraud or error.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act2013 ("the Act") with respect to the preparation andpresentation of these financial statements that give a true and fair view of the state ofaffairs profit/loss and other comprehensive income change in equity and cash flows ofthe Company in accordance with the accounting principles generally accepted in Indiaincluding the Indian Accounting Standards (Ind AS) specified under Section 133 of theAct.This responsibility also includes maintenance of adequate accounting records inaccordance with the provision of the Act for safeguarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgements and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the financialstatements that give a true and fair view and are free from material misstatement whetherdue to fraud or error.

 In preparing the financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.
 Those Board of Directors are also responsible for overseeing thecompany's financial reporting process.

 Our objectives are to obtain reasonable assurance about whether the financialstatements as a whole are free from material misstatement whether due to fraud or errorand to issue an auditor's report that includes our opinion.
 Reasonable assurance is a highlevel of assurance but is not a guarantee that an audit conducted in accordance with SAswill always detect a material misstatement when it exists.
 Misstatements can arise fromfraud or error and are considered material if individually or in the aggregate theycould reasonably be expected to influence the economic decisions of users taken on thebasis of these financial statements.
 As part of an audit in accordance with SAs weexercise professional judgment and maintain professional skepticism throughout the audit.We also:

 Identify and assess the risks of material misstatement of the financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
 The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.

 Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
-Under section 143(3)(i)of the Act we are also responsible for expressing our opinion onwhether the company has adequate internal financial controls with reference to financial statements in place andthe operating effectiveness of such controls.
+Under section 143(3)(i)of the Companies Act 2013 we are also responsible for expressing our opinion onwhether the company has adequate internal financial controls system in place and theoperating effectiveness of such controls.